trakio/mongo-lock/README.md

 ## Background

 A lock has an expected lifetime.
 If the owner of a lock disappears (due to machine failure, network failure, process death), you want the lock to expire and another owner to be able to acquire the lock.
 At the same time, the owner of a lock should be able to extend its lifetime.
 Thus, you can acquire a lock with a conservative estimate on lifetime, and extend it as necessary, rather than acquiring the lock with a very long lifetime which will result in long waits in the event of failures.

+A lock has an owner.
+Mongo::Lock defaults to using an owner id of HOSTNAME:PID:TID.

 ## Configuration